Susanne85/workout-tracker/README.md

 ## Description

 This is an applicaion in which a user can track their fitness workouts.
 The user is able to record multiple exercise workouts in a data recording different data depending on the type of workout.
 The application will also allow a user to update, delete or obtain summary information about their workout.
+From the dashboard the user will be able to retrieve statistics on their last seven workouts.

 ## 📖Table of Contents
 1. [Installation](#installation)